-- A valid license for Safeguard for Privileged Passwords with One Identity Hybrid subscription included. - NOTE: You must have a valid license for Safeguard: Privileged Passwords. - Register a Starling Organization Admin account or a Collaborator account associated with the One Identity Hybrid subscription.
-For more information on Starling, see the One Identity Starling User Guide. - Download the Starling 2FA app on your mobile phone to use the Approval Anywhere feature. - If your company requires the use of a proxy to access the internet, you must configure the web proxy to be used.
+- Register a Starling organization.
+For more information on Starling, see the One Identity Starling User Guide. - Download the Starling 2FA app on your mobile phone to use the Approval Anywhere feature.

+• If your company requires the use of a proxy to access the internet, you must configure the web proxy to be used.
 For more information on configuring a web proxy to be used by Safeguard for Privileged Passwords for outbound web requests to integrated services, see Networking.